Your data is stored locally. You choose what leaves.

-Your data is stored locally.
-Always.
+Your data is stored locally

 SQLite database in ~/.retrace/.
 No accounts, no telemetry.
+Conversations, topics, embeddings, and reflections all live on your laptop.

-Open source, forever.
+Open source, forever

 MIT licensed.
 Read the code, audit the extension, fork it, build on it.
 Your reflection infrastructure should never be a black box.